bhimebau/STM32F3discovery-Template/README.md

 STM32F3discovery-Template
 =========================

-Code Template for getting starting using GCC and the ST STM32F3 Discovery Board

-This template allows you to quickly get up and running with the STMF3 Discovery board.
+The intent of this code template is to allow you to get up GCC and the ST STM32F3 Discovery Board up and running quickly.
+The template is structured with a common makefile at the top level of the directory heirarchy and project directories below this level.
+The project directories can be separated from the template with an adjustment to a makefile path variable.

 ## Dependencies:
 ### Compiler